splunk/public-o11y-docs/sp-oncall/mobile/ios-application.rst

--  By Swiping to the left, you will see Manage \| View \| Clear to select from
+-  By Swiping to the left, you will see :guilabel:`Manage | View | Clear` to select from
 -  For iPhone 6s and later, press hard to activate the 3D touch feature and reveal all of the actions and options you can take
 -  After you have acknowledged an incident, you'll receive a success notification confirming that your acknowledgment was successful